diderote/LSF-RNAseq/README.md

 ## To Do:
 1. Add splicing analyses.
-2. Fine tune stop and start points.
-3. ICA analysis.
+2. ICA analysis.
-4. rename GSEA output folders and link to results index.html
+3. rename GSEA output folders and link to results index.html
-5. scale bw by scale factors (save scale factors as exp.scale)